 It’s been a little over a year since mom passed away from cancer and I miss her more today than ever.
 Although it’s hard, I will share some of my experiences being by moms side as she battled cancer and some of the things I learned along the way.

 I have always been a truth seeker, sometimes to my own detriment but being such I have learned over time how corrupt most systems are in the world today.
 Without exception is the medical and pharmaceutical industry.
 As I watched my mom whom means more than anything in the world to me go through the misdiagnosis and then diagnosis of cancer to Chemotherapy treatment (which suppresses the immune system) then onto Immunotherapy (which boost the Immune System) at Cleveland Clinic it would eventually became clear to me how complicated the cancer industry is.

 To say the least I was devastated when my mom was diagnosed with stage 4 bladder cancer on May, 1 2017.
 It was found in a biopsy on her collar-bone after the physicians assistant 6 months earlier had said it was nothing to worry about.
-But mom had a gut feeling and scheduled appointment to see her ENT specialist and after tests the Doctor said it was indeed cancer but not the source.
+But mom had a gut feeling and scheduled an appointment to see her ENT specialist and after tests the Doctor said it was indeed cancer but not the source.

 After many tests and some confusion between doctors it was confirmed that she had a rare form of bladder cancer called adenocarcinoma.
 Because of problems she had been experiencing she had surgery at Wheeling hospital to remove blockages and part of the tumor but then was referred to Cleveland Clinic for treatment of the cancer, so an appointment was scheduled and we prayed.